Arcep in Europe and around the world

-Arcep has been a pioneer in the area of digital sustainability, and is recognised for its work both at the European and international level, including by the World Bank and the International Telecommunication Union (ITU) .
+Arcep has been a pioneer in the area of digital sustainability, and is recognised for its work both at the European and international level, including by the World Bank and the International Telecommunication Union (ITU) have published a joint study titled: “Measuring the Environmental impact of the ICT Sector – Arcep case study voted entirely to the pioneering approach spearheaded by Arcep.

 Digital technology’s carbon footprint: what does it mean?

-Digital technologies today represent 3% to 4% of global greenhouse gas emissions (GHG) [1 and 2] and 2.5% of the national carbon footprint in France.
-If nothing is done to curtail it, digital technology’s environmental footprint could triple between 2020 and 2050 [4]!
-These figures are taken from the ADEME-Arcep study, and do not factor in the tremendous increase in the use of generative AI systems.
+The carbon footprint generated by one year's consumption of digital goods and services in France in 2022 represents around 4% of the national carbon footprint.
+If nothing is done to curtail it, digital technology’s environmental footprint could triple between 2020 and 2050!
+This figure is taken from the ADEME-Arcep study, and do not factor in the tremendous increase in the use of generative AI systems.

 Digital technology’s environmental impact, greenhouse gases and carbon footprint: what’s the difference?